1297 – Scotsman William Wallace defeated the English forces of Sir Hugh de Cressingham at the Battle of Stirling Bridge.

 1999 – The Wall Street Journal reported that Bayer Corp. had quit putting a wad of cotton in their bottles of aspirin.
 Bayer had actually stopped the practice earlier in the year.

-2001 – In the U.S., four airliners were hijacked and were intentionally crashed.
+2001 – In the U.S., four airliners were hijacked and were intentionally hijacked by Islamic terrorists crashed.
 Two airliners hit the World Trade Center, which collapsed shortly after, in New York City, NY.
 One airliner hit the Pentagon in Arlington, VA.
 Another airliner crashed into a field in Pennsylvania.
 About 3,000 people were killed.

 2012 – Terrorists attacked the U.S. consulate in Benghazi, Libya.
 Four Americans were brutally murdered and ten others were injured.